-- There are five major hospitals in Montgomery County: Holy Cross in Silver Spring, Washington Adventist in Takoma Park, Shady Grove Adventist in Rockville, Montgomery General in Olney, and Suburban in Bethesda.
-Holy Cross and Adventist are vying to build an additional hospital in the northern part of the county near Clarksburg.
+- There are six major hospitals in Montgomery County: Holy Cross in Silver Spring, Washington Adventist in Takoma Park, Shady Grove Adventist in Rockville, Montgomery General in Olney, Suburban in Bethesda and Holy Cross in Germantown.

 Civilized commute into DC

 - We offer easy access to public transportation on the D.C. metro area subways.
 Metro rail and bus, Montgomery County’s Ride On bus service, and MARC commuter trains throughout Maryland.
 Subway parking lots, park and ride lots, bike paths and HOV lanes all help speed your commute, learn more on our Commuting page.